Pavanambulkar/Clone-Of-SendinBlue-Dot-Com/README.md

 This project was deployed with vercel https://enormous-underwear-686.vercel.app

 ## About
+About this project: This is a Individual project, built by me in the Construct Week - Unit 4 at Masai School.
 This is useful for our company and Emails Data
 I have implemented all functionality of this website such as  Solution, Pricing, Features, Resource, Blog, Plan, Login/Signup, etc.
+In this project I used HTML, Css, JavaScript, React and I used Some other css library like Bootstrap.

 ### Description
 Sendinblue is the only all-in-one digital marketing platform empowering B2B and B2C businesses, ecommerce sellers and agencies to build customer relationships through end to end digital marketing campaigns, transactional messaging, and marketing automation.